This emergency kit for kids will provide comfort to them if they are involved in an emergency at school, with a babysitter, or in hospital.

-The point of all of that rambling is that in the chaos of calling 911 and getting to the emergency room I didn’t have time to pack up a kit of things to entertain Flynn at the hospital while we waited.
-I wish I had a small kit that I could just grab as I run out the door.
-So this is what I will be putting into a home kit:
+In the chaos of calling 911 and getting to the emergency room, I didn’t have time to pack up a kit of things to entertain Flynn at the hospital while we waited.
+I wish I had a small kit that I could just grab as I ran out the door.
+This is what I have now gathered for a hospital kit:

 Change of clothes

-Activities: During the blackout, we also had no cell phone reception and could not charge phones, this meant that Flynn couldn’t even play games on my phone because I needed to conserve the battery in the event the power returned and I could make calls, he also couldn’t talk to other family members.
+During the blackout, we also had no cell phone reception and could not charge phones, this meant that Flynn couldn’t even play games on my phone because I needed to conserve the battery in the event the power returned and I could make calls.
+He also couldn’t talk to other family members.
 To say that he was bored and needed distraction is an understatement.